awestover/thoughts/content/AI xrisk.md

 		- Control -- figuring out how to get useful behavior out of potentially egregiously misaligned agents.
 		- Alignment -- figure out how to train an AI to *want* to do good things.
 	- If you have a technical background and don't want to go into policy, then you should consider switching careers.
 This issue is going to be really urgent for the next couple years, and we need good people to try and make things go well.
-- Policy work to buy us time / eliminate racing.
+- Communication + Policy work to buy us time / eliminate racing.
 	- As discussed [[What Should We Do About the xRisk Posed by ASI?|here]], solving alignment on a time crunch with race dynamics seems extremely risky.
 	- A pause on frontier AI progress would be very valuable.
 		- We need to pause until we have a good plan for why it's going to be safe to press forward.
 	- A pause is possible -- training frontier AI models is extremely expensive and resource intensive, so we can just make sure that no one is using a ton of GPUs.
 	- We also need policy work that says "if capabilities are like this, then it's unacceptable to deploy."
 	- If we can't pause, at least creating an international group that works on AI rather than having private companies do this would be beneficial, because this also eliminates race dynamics and makes it possible to take better safety measures.
+	- in order to have policy stuff happen the issue needs to be salient to the public.

 > Where do people work on this stuff?

-- Redwood Research (e.g., Buck, Ryan)
+- Redwood Research (Buck, Ryan)
-- US AISI (e.g., Paul) + UK AISI
+- US AISI (Paul) + UK AISI
-- METR (e.g., Beth)
+- METR (Beth)
-- ARC (e.g., Jacob)
+- ARC (Jacob)
-- Anthropic (e.g., Evan)
+- Anthropic (Evan)
-- Deepmind (e.g., Neel)
+- Deepmind (Neel)
-- Conjecture
+- Conjecture (Connor)
-- MIRI
+- MIRI (Nate)
 - GovAI
 - RAND
 - CAIS
 - FARAI
 - Apollo
 - CHAI
 - [job board](https://jobs.80000hours.org/?refinementList%5Btags_area%5D%5B0%5D=AI%20safety%20%26%20policy)

 **Getting into policy work**